YijingChen622/GameAI/BuildSnowman/README.md

 The goal is achieved when there is a stack of three snowballs on the game board and in the destination spot.
 This stack must have a large snowball on the bottom, a medium snowball in the middle, and a small snowball at the top.

 **solution.py**
-Where all of your heuristics and anytime algorithms will reside.
+This contains heuristics and anytime algorithms.

 **search.py**
 This contains default implementations of search algorithms discussed in class.